alibaba/GraphScope/docs/frequently_asked_questions.rst

     - Solution: There are two slutions to solve this.

-        The brutal one is using ``chmod 777`` on all related PV directories, this is efficient but unsuggest.
+        The brutal one is using ``chmod 777`` on all related PV directories, this is efficient but not recommended in production environment.

-        The elegant one is creating ``graphscope`` user and user group first, and then permit the user ``graphscope`` access related NFS directories.
+        The elegant one is creating ``graphscope`` user and user group first, and then grant the access permission on ``graphscope`` to the related NFS directories.

 **I do have many other questions...**